junesirius/junesirius.github.io/_posts/Supernatural/SPN_Rareship/SPN-Apocalypse-Cas-Jimmy-whole-novel.md

 <br>

-It turns out to be right.
+It proves to be right.
 Jimmy thinks vaguely, feeling pain shooting straight into his head.
 Will indeed feels like nothing, compared to the pain they're putting him through.

 The torture never stops.